Overall Score 7.8 Represents average audio ecosystem compatibility score.

 Galaxy Buds 2 Pro has a higher liquid rating than JBL Tune Flex

-The Galaxy Buds 2 Pro, at 11g weigh more than the JBL Tune Flex by of 1.4g For a device to be true wireless it should have no wires linking any part of the device together, JBL Tune Flex are true wireless for this matter since they have no cables.
-This is an important difference as some wireless earbuds have wires connecting the pair of earbuds together.
-Galaxy Buds 2 Pro also is true wireless because it doesn't have wires connecting the pair of earbuds together.
+Galaxy Buds 2 Pro, at 11g are heavier than the JBL Tune Flex with a difference of 1.4g True wireless devices have no cables linking any part of the device together, JBL Tune Flex are true wireless for this matter since they don't have cables.
+This is a major difference as some wireless earbuds have cables connecting the two earbuds .
+Galaxy Buds 2 Pro also is true wireless since it has no cables linking the 2 earbuds together.
+JBL Tune Flex have sweat resistance Galaxy Buds 2 Pro's resistance to sweat makes both devices good for use while doing sports such as long-distance running, marathons, training in workout bodysuits, etc JBL Tune Flex have stereo speakers, what this means is that JBL Tune Flex's speakers deliver sound from independent channels on both left and right sides, this creates a richer sound and a better listening experience.

-The JBL Tune Flex have ANC enabling you to listen at lower levels of volume, good for your ears as you don't need to crank up the earbuds volume to outcompete background sounds.
-Galaxy Buds 2 Pro too have ANC making both earbuds ideal for plane rides and rush hour travels.
+JBL Tune Flex have Active Noise Cancellation enabling you to listen at lower levels of volume, causing less ear fatigue as you don't have to crank up the device volume to outcompete background noise.
+The Galaxy Buds 2 Pro too have ANC making either of the devices ideal for plane rides and rush hour commutes.
+The JBL Tune Flex and Galaxy Buds 2 Pro work with different noise cancellation modes, pick the noise cancellation type that you prefer for travel or that enhances your relaxation time.

-Each operate with different noise cancellation modes, pick the noise cancellation type that suits your commute or that enhances your relaxation time.
-The JBL Tune Flex sit well in place, creating a sound covering that tones down background noise and also prevents the earbuds music from leaking out .
-Both of these devices have passive noise reduction which means that they tone down ambient noise without using ANC to cancel it out.
-JBL Tune Flex driver unit is 12mm in diameter, the bigger the unit the more powerful, and can produce better bass.
+The JBL Tune Flex sit well in place, creating an acoustic covering that tones down your environment sounds and also prevents the device voice audio from leaking out at the same.
+Both Galaxy Buds 2 Pro, and JBL Tune Flex have passive noise reduction this implies that both limit ambient noise instead of actively using technology to cancel it out.
+The JBL Tune Flex driver unit is 12mm in diameter, bigger drivers are more powerful, therefor producing better bass.

 which implies that they have a smaller driver unit than that of JBL Tune Flex by 2mm

-, a common assumption that driver units of a bigger size automatically produce better sound quality.
+, as many tend to believe that driver units of a bigger size automatically produce better sound quality.

-Galaxy Buds 2 Pro's charging case has a battery life of 18 hours, less than that of JBL Tune Flex by 6 hours It takes 2 hours to fully charge the JBL Tune Flex's battery.
+Galaxy Buds 2 Pro's charging case has a battery life of 18 hours, less than that of JBL Tune Flex by 6 hours It requires 2 hours to fully charge the JBL Tune Flex's battery.
 It is highly adivsable to charge fully the battery before using the earbuds for the first time.
-JBL Tune Flex have a battery level indicator, an indicator alerts you when the device has a low battery.
+JBL Tune Flex have a battery level indicator, an indicator alerts you when the earbuds has a low battery.

 Galaxy Buds 2 Pro has a Bluetooth version of 5.3, newer than that of JBL Tune Flex .
 Newer versions provide faster data transfers.
-The JBL Tune Flex have a 10meters distance to connect via Bluetooth.
+JBL Tune Flex have a 10meters distance to connect via Bluetooth.
 Galaxy Buds 2 Pro have a maximum range of 10meters, equal to that of the JBL Tune Flex JBL Tune Flex support AAC, a codec used for Bluetooth audio.

 It supports 24-bit audio at 250kbps.
-Since it uses psychoacoustic modeling, it can provide better results than other codecs at the same bit rate.
+Because it uses psychoacoustic modeling, it provides better results than other codecs at the same bit rate.

 If you intend on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.
 The Galaxy Buds 2 Pro support AAC as well.
 Designed to be the successor of the MP3 format, AAC generally achieves higher sound quality than MP3 encoders at the same bit rate.